 Through the Woods

 A mother sets off through a disconcerting forest in search of her son, kidnapped on the Norwegian border.
 More than just a third-person horror game, this is a narrative walking sim with a mind-blowing plot, set against a backdrop of Norse mythology.
-The environments are beautiful and the atmosphere often grimly oppressive.
-What’s more, the gameplay is accessible to all.
+The environments are beautiful and the atmosphere often as oppressive as they come.
+What's more, the gameplay is accessible to all.

 Fans of games with oppressive atmospheres: this one’s for you.